geropl/github-mcp-go/memory-bank/activeContext.md

 The current focus is on:

-1. **Implementing comprehensive tests for pull request operations**:
+1. **Implementing comprehensive tests for repository and file operations**:
-   - Defined a complete set of test cases for all pull request tools
+   - Defined test cases for repository operations tools
-   - Created a structured testing plan with 25 test cases across three tools
+   - Following the same iterative approach used for pull request tests
-   - Following an iterative approach of making one test case work before moving to the next
+   - Organizing test cases by tool and type (happy path vs. error cases)
-   - Organized test cases by tool and type (happy path vs. error cases)
+   - Implementing tests for search_repositories tool
-   - Created detailed documentation for the testing process
+   - Documenting limitations with create_repository and fork_repository tests

-2. Once testing is complete for pull request operations:
+2. Once testing is complete for repository and file operations:
    - Implementing the remaining tools (issue operations, branch operations, search operations, commit operations)
    - Adding tests for the remaining tools